 What are the benefits of hybrid working for businesses?

 When employees have an element of variation in their weekly routine, they’re more likely to feel more motivated and engaged with their work, as it’s not so repetitive.
-And if a hybrid model is selected which best fits with their strengths, they will probably generate a higher quantity/quality of work.
+And if a hybrid model is selected which best fits with their strengths, it will likely lead to increased productivity in the workplace.

 Higher employee satisfaction